-Parameter Power plant electricity production Transport datasets End-of-life crediting method and LCI datasets used for crediting Coverage of LCIA characterisation factors General description Electricity production is substantially effected by the wind plant siting and site-specific wind conditions that the turbine operates under (i.e. low, medium or high wind classes defined by the IEC).
-Electricity production is very accurately measured for Vestas turbines.
-The turbine assessed in this LCA is designed for the low wind class, and has been assessed for average low wind conditions, which fairly reflects a 'typical' power plant. and components are transported via 'default' transport modes, while the transport of turbine components (e.g. blades, nacelle and tower) use vehicles with specific transport gear to move those components to power recovery; component reuse; and depletion potential (ODP) has been domitted from the selected impact categories as this is not considered to be significant.
+Parameter Power plant electricity production Transport datasets End-of-life crediting method and LCI datasets used for crediting Coverage of LCIA characterisation factors.
+General description effected by the wind plant siting and site-specific wind conditions that the turbine operates under (i.e. low, medium or high wind classes defined and components are transported via 'default' transport modes, while the transport of turbine components (e.g. blades, nacelle and tower) use vehicles with specific transport gear t move those components to power recovery; component reuse; and depletion potential (ODP) has been d omitted from the selected impact categories as this is not considered to be significant.